Hazard Communication & Chemical Safety

 SDS’s must be received by the University either prior to, or at the time of receipt of the first shipment of any potentially hazardous chemical purchased from a vendor.

 All hazardous chemicals throughout the campus must be properly labeled.
 Labels should list at least the chemical identity, appropriate hazard warnings, and the name and address of the manufacturer, importer or other responsible parties.
-Refer to the label supplied by the manufacturer or the Department of Health, Safety and Environment for labeling information.
+Refer to the label supplied by the manufacturer or contact the Department of Environmental Health and Radiation Safety for assistance with labeling information.

 Training